-1. We agree with the findings of the specialists that we engaged to evaluate the valuation of land and buildings classified as property, plant & equipment, investment property and surplus assets, valuation of pension liabilities and assets, and valuation of the business rates appeals provision, and have adequately considered the qualifications of the specialists in determining the amounts and disclosures included in the financial statements and the underlying accounting records.
+1. We agree with the findings of the specialists that we engaged to evaluate the valuation of property, plant & equipment and investment property, the valuation of pension liabilities and assets, and the valuation of the business rates appeals provision, and have adequately considered the qualifications of the specialists in determining the amounts and disclosures included in the financial statements and the underlying accounting records.
 We did not give or cause any instructions to be given to the specialists with respect to the values or amounts derived in an attempt to bias their work, and we are not otherwise aware of any matters that have had an effect on the independence or objectivity of the specialists.